Bacterial Vaginosis (BV)

 BV can usually be successfully treated using a short course of antibiotic tablets or an antibiotic gel that you apply inside your vagina.
 You can get treatment from your GP, local sexual health clinic and in pharmacies.

-Pregnant women who have symptoms should get prompt treatment as BV can cause complications and has also been linked to a risk of miscarriage.
+Anyone pregnant who has symptoms should get prompt treatment, as BV can cause complications and has also been linked to a risk of miscarriage.

 It is common for BV to recur.
-More than half of women successfully treated for BV will find their symptoms return, usually within three months.
-Women who have frequent episodes of BV may be referred to a genitourinary medicine (GUM) specialist.
+More than half of those successfully treated for BV will find their symptoms return, usually within three months.
+People who have frequent episodes of BV may be referred to a genitourinary medicine (GUM) specialist.

 How can it be prevented?

-Although the causes of BV are not well understood, it can be useful to avoid anything that could upset the natural bacterial balance in your vagina, such as using scented soaps, bubble baths, vaginal deodorant or strong washing detergent, or performing vaginal douching (cleaning out the vagina).
+Although the cases of BV are not well understood, it can be useful to avoid anything that could upset the natural bacterial balance in your vagina, such as using unscented soaps, bubble baths, vaginal deodorant or strong washing detergent, or performing vaginal douching (cleaning out the vagina).